-A team of astronomers led by Yale recently took a gander at the cosmic fog for the better comprehension of the most ordinary matter in the universe — and the extraordinary things that happen to it.
+A team of astronomers led by Yale recently took a gander at the cosmic fog for a better comprehension of the most ordinary matter in the universe — and the extraordinary things that happen to it.

-They reported about the new cosmological zoom-in simulation, through which the zoom region consists of two halos with virial mass and an approximate megaparsec long cosmic filament connecting them.
+They reported about the new cosmological zoom-in simulation, through which the zoom region consists of two halos with virial mass and an approximate megaparsec-long cosmic filament connecting them.

-They learned charming new insights concerning the elements of baryons, the accumulation of subatomic particles (counting protons and neutrons) that records for a significant part of the visible matter known to mankind.
+They learned charming new insights concerning the elements of baryons, the accumulation of subatomic particles (counting protons and neutrons) that record a significant part of the visible matter known to mankind.
 Most baryons dwell in the intergalactic medium (IGM), which is the space in space in-between galaxies where a matter is neither bound to nor pulled upon by encompassing systems.

 Astronomers report on the most detailed simulation ever of a large patch of the IGM.
 For the first time, they were able to see how cold, dense gas clouds in the IGM organize themselves and react within much larger ‘sheets’ or ‘pancakes’ of matter in the vastness of space.

-Analysts have tried for years to sort out the structures and properties of the IGM — to some extent to test the standard model of Big Bang cosmology, which predicts that 80%-90% of baryons are in the IGM, yet in addition to explore the IGM’s significant job as the universe’s fuel source.
+Analysts have tried for years to sort out the structures and properties of the IGM — to some extent to test the standard model of Big Bang cosmology, which predicts that 80%-90% of baryons are in the IGM, yet in addition to exploring the IGM’s significant job as the universe’s fuel source.